Save $200 *per person on the following departure when you book by March 15, 2014. Use promotion code LASTCALL

 Relax during a day-long journey by coach to Puno on the shores of Lake Titicaca.
 Travel through the rugged altiplano with its snowcapped Andean peaks, small villages, and herds of llama and alpaca.
 Stops along the way include the village of Andahuaylillas with its lovely 17th-century church, the holy Incan site of Raqchi, and La Raya, home to the Llama and Alpaca Research Center.
 Late this afternoon, arrive at your lakeside hotel.
 (B,L)Day 9 — Puno and Lake Titicaca

 Discover the fascinating way of life along Lake Titicaca, the world’s highest navigable lake at 12,500 feet above sea level.
 Bolivia’s snowcapped Cordillera range is a striking backdrop to the deep blue of the lake.
 Board a boat to visit the floating island of Los Uros, where the bowler-hatted Uros people live on islands made of reeds that grow in the lake’s shallows.
 Continue to Taquile Island, known for the high quality textiles crafted by local artisans.
-Tonight celebrate your Peruvian adventure at a farewell dinner at a local restaurant.
+Tonight celebrate your Peruvian adventure at a farewell dinner at the hotel.
 (B,L,D)Day 10 — Puno and Lima

 This morning visit the mysterious chullpas

 , or burial towers, at Sillustani overlooking Lake Umayo.
 Then transfer to the airport for your flight to Lima, where you check into your day room at the airport hotel.
-Late this evening, depart on your flight to the U.S. (B)Day 11 — Arrive in the U.S.
+Late this evening, depart on your flight to the U.S. (B,L)Day 11 — Arrive in the U.S.

 Arrive in the U.S. this morning and connect with your return flight home.